 The expected credit losses were determined based on different recovery options and credit loss scenarios.
 Three recovery options were considered which included full repayment of the balances outstanding, the possibility of a trade sale and the recovery through continued trading.
 The likelihood of each occurring was assessed together with the expected credit loss under each scenario.
 The expected credit loss recognised represents the weighted average of the lifetime credit losses.
-The expected credit loss at 31 December 2019 was £9,972,000 (31 December 2018: £9,340,000, excluding the waived Deltex Medical Limited balance) an increase of £632,000 in the year which has been recognised in profit or loss in the Parent Company's SOCI.
-The gross balances outstanding, on transition to IFRS 9, and excluding the waived Deltex Medical Limited balance, at 31 December 2018, were £11,208,000.
-The gross balances outstanding at 31 December 2019 were £11,838,000.
+The expected credit loss at 31 December 2020 was £10,572,000 (31 December 2019: £9,972,000), an increase of £600,000 in the year, which has been recognised in profit or loss in the Parent Company's SOCI.
+The gross balances outstanding at 31 December 2020 were £12,003,000 (31 December 2019: £11,838,000).